istio/istio.io/content/en/docs/tasks/security/authorization/authz-tcp/index.md

 If you don’t see the expected output, retry after a few seconds.
 Caching and propagation can cause a delay.
 {{< /warning >}}

-## Configure access control for a TCP workload
+## Configure ALLOW authorization policy for a TCP workload

 1. Create the `tcp-policy` authorization policy for the `tcp-echo` workload in the `foo` namespace.
 Run the following command to apply the policy to allow requests to port 9000 and 9001: